 - Polar fleece (or alternate fabric)

-To weave a loop and tail tug toy as shown, clean fabric is cut into 4 long narrow strips.
+To weave a DIY loop dog tug toy with tail, as shown, clean fabric is cut into 4 long narrow strips.
 You can scale the toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
 I’ve made many different shapes and sizes over the years.
 Fortunately, when making a tug with fleece there is also no need to be too fussy about straight lines when cutting.
 Yay!
 Weaving long strips can feel a little confusing at first.
 You may find it helpful to work with four different colours until you get the hang of things.
-As a bonus, it also makes for a pretty result.
+As a bonus, using different colours of fleece also makes for a pretty multi-coloured tug toy.

 Weaving the DIY Loop Dog Tug Toy